martimy/clab_yang/docs/tutorial.md

 --update-value enable
 ```

-Verify the configuring success using the `get` command as above:
+Verify the configuration success using the `get` command as above:

 ```
 $ gnmic -a router2,router3 get --path /interface[name=ethernet-1/21] -t config --format flat